nickbrandt/GitLab/doc/user/snippets.md

 - In **Project > Settings > Permissions**, the snippets permissions are set to **Everyone with access**

-After the above conditions are met, the "Embed" section will appear in your snippet where you can simply click on the "Copy" button.
+After the above conditions are met, the "Embed" section appears in your snippet where you can simply click on the "Copy" button.
 This copies a one-line script that you can add to any website or blog post.